 Lauren McNally is the 1999 Mitchell Scholar from Greely High School.
 Lauren graduated from Bowdoin College in 2003 with a degree in English and Women’s Studies.
-In the years post-graduation, Lauren lived in Washington DC, New York City, and Boston, working on the account management and business development sides of the advertising industry.
+Post-graduation, Lauren lived in Washington DC, New York City, and Boston, working on the account management and business development sides of the advertising industry.
 In July 2014, Lauren began a two-year portfolio program in Copywriting at the Miami Ad School in New York, and in doing so made a transition to a creative role in advertising.
 Lauren currently works as a Copywriter on the Cobra Golf, Puma, and Rolex accounts at J. Walter Thompson in New York.

-Sean Sibley is the 2010 Mitchell Scholar from Mattanawcook Academy and a 2014 graduate from the University of Maine where he earned an undergraduate degree in Nursing and Theatre as well as a Masters of Science in Nursing with a minor in Theatre.
-He practices as a Registered Nurse at Eastern Maine Medical Center in the Intensive Care Unit while pursuing an advanced degree at the University of Maine with the goal of providing primary care as a Family Nurse Practitioner.
-Additionally, he remains involved in the UMaine community serving as advisor to his fraternity, Alpha Tau Omega, and the Senior Skull Honor Society.
+Sean Sibley is the 2010 Mitchell Scholar from Mattanawcook Academy and a graduate from the University of Maine, where he earned an undergraduate degree in Nursing and Theatre as well as a Masters of Science in Nursing.
+He works as a Family Nurse Practitioner at Cutler Health Center providing primary care services to students and staff of the UMaine community.
+He remains involved in the campus community serving as advisor to his fraternity, Alpha Tau Omega, and the Senior Skull Honor Society.
 Sean has earned the title of Career Specialist and previously worked in the UMaine Career Center.
-These career development skills are ones he hopes to bring to other Mitchell Scholars with his service on the Council.
+These career development skills are ones he brings to other Mitchell Scholars with his service on the Council.
 As a proud first-generation college graduate, Sean is adrenalized to give back to the Mitchell Institute, which helped to make a higher education more obtainable for himself and many others.